pyrish/currency_converter/README.md

 ## Steps to run in your local machine

 1. Firstly, clone the repository using the git shell <br/>```$ git clone https://github.com/pyrish/currency_converter.git```
-2. Go to the base directory of the project $ cd currency-converter
+2. Go to the base directory of the project ```$ cd currency-converter```
 3. Install the requirements for the project  <br/> ```$ pip install -r requirements.txt```
-5. Download the ChromeWebdriver (according to the version of your Chrome browser) and extract into the directory where you saved/cloned the currency_converter.py script.
+5. Download the Chrome Webdriver (according to the version of your Chrome browser) and extract into the directory where you saved/cloned the currency_converter.py script.
 6. In the file "currency_converter.py" replace "CHROME_PATH" variable with the absolute path of the downloaded Chrome Webdriver.
 7. Run the script $ python3 currency_converter.py
 8. Enter the details asked (amount, source currency, target currency)